learn-co-curriculum/phase-0-hosting-on-github-pages/README.md

 </body>
 ```

-Including some example text to start is important &mdash; when we publish the
+Including some example text to start is important — when we publish the
 site, we'll be looking for this message to confirm everything worked.
 The
 completed file should look like this: